danhowarthgov/5-things-concon9/README.md

 Don't get too excited.
 This didn't really work in the session.
 I tried to control the Smartsheet too tightly with ID numbers that correspond to rows.
 70% of participants submitted an idea (which was amazing) but the gaps threw the ordering.
 I think it could work with a few more tries.

+The Smartsheet grid might not be available after 7/6/2020, as I've now downgraded it to a free plan.
+Either way, it's now read-only.

 ## Links for further reading